roupasz/MacOS-Ansible-Bootstrap/README.md

 ## 🛡️ Security

 In case you want to fork, it is strongly recommended that you encrypt files like key.txt and any other file that holds sensitive info.
-I haven't done it here in order to show you what a file would like like in case you want to follow the same setup.
+I haven't done it here in order to show you what a file would like before encryption, in case you want to follow the same setup.

 Check [ansible-vault](https://docs.ansible.com/ansible/latest/vault_guide/vault_encrypting_content.html) for more details.